-- a) Crops for Certified status must not be grown on land which in the preceding 3 years produced a crop of Canola, Mustard, Radish, or Rapeseed. - b) Crops for Certified status may be grown on land which in the preceding 3 years produced a plot of the same variety that was granted Foundation status.
+- a) Crops for Certified status must not be grown on land which in the preceding 3 years has been planted with or produced a crop of Canola, Mustard, Radish, or Rapeseed. - b) Crops for Certified status may be grown on land which in the preceding 3 years has produced a plot of the same variety that was granted Foundation status.